ukaea/scientific-python-cookiecutter/docs/source/ci.rst

 In this section you will:

 * Understand the benefits Continuous Integration.
-* Configure Travis-CI, a "continuous integration" service, to operate on your GitHub repository.
+* Configure GitLab CI or Travis-CI, "continuous integration" services, to operate on your repository.

 What is CI for?
 ---------------